 - if they refuse to pay an amount of compensation we know to be fair and reasonable.

-- You can also expect your claim to take longer if it needs to go to court.
-Accordingly, court dates can take 12 months or more.
+- You can also expect your claim for medical negligence to take longer if it needs to go to court.
+Accordingly, be it for hospital negligence, NHS trusts or whatever, court dates can take 12 months or more.

 How much compensation will I receive?